RossKlaiber/Icicle/README.md

 - **Report:** A report feature displays important statistics, such as items sold, revenue per day, and total revenue.
 - **Edit:** Administrators can modify different sections, including flavors, sizes, cones, toppings, and other items.

-## Screenshots

-*Provide screenshots here to showcase the app's interface and functionality.*

 ## Getting Started